Delivery of new crop starts NOV 1!

 Rare.
 Native to Hachijojima Island in Japan.
 The nutritional and health benefits of this high chlorophyll plant are extensive, and ashitaba is unique among the Angelicas due to its tasty edibility and the presence of substantial levels of B12, a vitamin normally not found in terrestrial plants.
 The plant contains flavonoids known as "chalcones" in its yellow sap.
 Traditionally, the herb has been used as a rejuvenating food that contributes to long life.
 Eat the fresh stems of the leaves and dry the leaves and make tea.
 It is called "tomorrow's leaf" because when harvesting one leaf from the plant, you can expect to see a new one "tomorrow."
 The plant does indeed rejuvenate itself very quickly, in much the same way as it rejuvenates the human digestion and skin.
 The herb is considered effective in treating eczema and psoriasis, also disorders of the gastrointestinal system, hepatitis, cancer, anemia, chronic fatigue, etc. In-vivo tests of chalcones have shown strong antibiotic activity against staphylococcus.

-Cultivation: Soak seeds overnight in cool, non-chlorinated water and then refrigerate the seeds (~40 degrees F) in moist medium for 30 days.
+Cultivation: Soak seeds overnight in cool, non-chlorinated water and then refrigerate the seeds (approximately 40 degrees F) in moist medium for 30 days.
 The moist medium could be moist sand, moist potting soil, moist coir or moist peat.
-Note that our recommendation is MOIST not SODDEN or VERY WET.
-Then plant the (still moist) seeds.
+Note that our recommendation is MOIST not SODDEN or VERY WET, and that we are recommending REFRIGERATION not FREEZING.
+After this pretreatment, plant the (still moist) seeds.
 Sow on surface, barely cover with soil and press in firmly and keep evenly moist until germination.
 Use a greenhouse, shadehouse or grow lights.
 Germination occurrs 15 days after sowing.
 Seedlings are slow-growing and will require about 60 days to transplant.
 Once past the seedling stage, the plant is fast growing.
 The plants prefer rich, deep, evermoist, well-drained soil and full sun to part shade.
 Water every other day.
 If you are in Arizona, give shade.
 If you are in Coastal Maine, give sun.
 The flowering cycle is biennial and the plants are monocarpic.

 We are very successful in growing these here in the low mountains of Southern Oregon.
 I also saw Ashitaba growing successfully near Huize in Yunnan Province, China.
 The plants were loaded with the yellow resin.
 Of course, ashitaba is native to and grows well in the most southerly islands of Japan.
 Light dependent germinator.
 Short-lived seed.
 20 seeds per packet, certified organically grown